What is KlavarScore?

 We are an international group of KlavarScore (also known as Klavarskribo or Klavar) players who have joined together for the purpose of making Klavar better known throughout the world.

 The growth of the KlavarScore community relies at this time upon the work of volunteers.
-All volunteers have the same purpose: keeping KlavarScore alive.
+All volunteers have the same purpose: making KlavarScore better known.

 We do this because KlavarScore has given us the opportunity to experience the true joyfulness that comes from making music.
-For those of us who have originally learned using traditional notation, it has put an end to their frustrations.
-Advanced musicians who use the standard notation may not be able to understand why we have to use an alternative musical notation system.
-The answer to this question involves the fact that people learn in different ways.
-KlavarScore simply satisfies the particular needs of certain people better.
-So, through this website, we are looking for others of like mind who will benefit in similar ways.
+For those of us who have originally learned using traditional notation, it has put an end to our frustrations.
+Through this website, we are looking for others of like mind who will benefit in similar ways.

 One of our volunteer collaborators wrote: